 Then came possibly the greatest night at the Etihad in the 20th years since the Blues moved from Maine Road.
 In the 2nd leg of the Champions League Semi-Final City tore Madrid apart with a magnificent 4-0 victory, two goal hero, Bernado Silva exclaiming “It’s a beautiful night for us.”

 Then back in the Premier League, the day before the Blues were due to play Chelsea, Arsenal lost their match at Forest, and so without kicking a ball again City were Champions for the fifth time in the last six seasons, which meant the team received a guard of honour the next day as the fans enjoyed the title celebration party, as an under strength side beat Chelsea 1-0, and the trophy was then lifted by captain, Ilkay Gundogan, who said after the match “It has been a season I will never forget.”

 With two League games left before the two big Cup finals, Pep gave fringe players time on the pitch so he could rest his ‘big guns’, and they drew 1-1 at Brighton and in the last game of the season lost 1-0 at Brentford.

-That same weekend Erling Haaland, after already picking up the Football Writers’ Association Footballer of the Year award just a few weeks earlier was named both Premier League Player of the Season as well as Young Player of the Season.
-Halso was awarded the Golden Boot Trophy for his amazing record breaking Premier League tally of 36 goals.
+That same weekend Erling Haaland, after already picking up the Football Writers’ Association Footballer of the Year award just a few weeks earlier, was named both Premier League Player of the Season as well as Young Player of the Season.
+He was also awarded the Golden Boot Trophy for his amazing record breaking Premier League tally of 36 goals.